Professor Christine Merrell, PhD, MEd, PGCE, BSc

 Christine has extensive experience in the development of assessments (for example reading, mathematics, vocabulary) for children aged between 3 and 11 years.
-She has published research about the development of children in the early years and the prediction of their later attainment, including children who are deaf and hearing impaired.
+She has published research about the development of children in the early years and the prediction of their later attainment.
 Her other research interests include the academic attainment and progress of severely inattentive, hyperactive and impulsive young children and ways to help them succeed in the classroom.
-She would be delighted to supervise post graduate research students in these broad areas.

 Completed Supervisions (since 2008)

 Research into the attainment and progress of severely inattentive, hyperactive and impulsive children, and interventions to help them succeed in the classroom.
 Co-I on a large-scale intervention study involving 2040 schools in England, which evaluated different school-based interventions.
 One of the interventions, an advice booklet to teachers which contained research-based teaching and classroom-management strategies, was found to have a long-term positive impact (up to GCSE) on children's attainment.
 The results from this study significantly shaped the recommendations in National Clinical Practice Guideline Number 72 commissioned by the National Institute for Health & Clinical Excellence (NICE) and published in 2008.
 For the first time ever, in any of their guidelines, NICE included advice for treatment in educational settings.
 The study was one of only six educational studies from around the world considered to be of sufficiently high quality to meet NICE's inclusion criteria for this guideline.